 In my mind, that’s negligence, because firing at a piece of paper doesn’t do anything to increase an officer’s chances of survival during a lethal encounter.
 In my mind, qualification should always be augmented by sessions of dynamic, realistic, interactive training that requires officers to hit their targets under real-world conditions.
-Of course you have to start with the basics: draw, grip, trigger control, and sight alignment are important.
-You can’t run before you walk, and a straightforward “building block approach” to training is important for learning the fundamentals.
-The four point draw, for example, is composed of… four points:

 - Grip the weapon

 - Draw to the belt level

 - Lock out

 When those four elements have been mastered correctly, you end up with a basic draw.
 And then, you can start the second part of the draw-and-fire process: the six fundamentals of shooting:

 That’s all well and good.
 But once a student has mastered the basics you have to, as Emeril Legasse is fond of saying, kick it up another notch.

 How well does that four-point draw work when the officer is sitting in a car?
 What about transitioning from bright daylight to a low-light situation where the officer needs a flashlight in addition to their weapon?
 What about when they’re scrambling on their hands and knees in the dark and someone’s shooting at them from behind a car?